-Caitlin Hayden is senior vice president of Communications for BAE Systems, Inc., which employs more than 35,000 employees in the United States, United Kingdom, Sweden, and Israel, and generated 2019 revenues of approximately $11.4 billion.
+Caitlin Hayden is senior vice president of Communications for BAE Systems, Inc., which employs more than 35,000 employees in the United States, United Kingdom, and Sweden, and generated 2020 revenues of approximately $11.9 billion.

 With her national security expertise and extensive communications experience, Hayden is responsible for driving the global narrative around our broad portfolio of innovative products and services.
 She leads all external and internal communications activities for BAE Systems, Inc. — developing and executing communications strategies and delivering compelling messages across an array of communication media and channels.
 As a member of the U.S. headquarters senior leadership team and the BAE Systems plc Global Communications Council, she directs media relations, employee engagement, marketing communications, and community investment activities to shape perceptions among customers, other external stakeholders, and employees.